 - Knowing that Tower City‘s main concourse with skylights brings sunshine even on wintery days, Bedrock has created a gathering space with Skylight Park.
 The long defunct jumping fountains are now a greenspace filled with places to sit, read, talk, eat lunch and work on your laptop.
-Jason was thrilled to see Ritz Carlton guests doing just this during its first week open, ‘build it and they will come’.
+Jason was thrilled to see Ritz-Carlton guests doing just this during its first week open, ‘build it and they will come’.

-- Bedrock partnered with the Conservancy for Cuyahoga Valley National Park to fill planters that ring the main concourse with flowers and grasses indigenous to our region including purple coneflower and Black-eyed Susans.
+- Bedrock partnered with the Conservancy for Cuyahoga Valley National Park to fill planters that ring the main concourse with flowers and grasses indigenous to this region including purple coneflower and Black-eyed Susans.
 Listen closely to hear the piped in birdsongs which makes the setting come to life.

 The naysayers are aplenty, quick to point out the temporary nature of Skylight Park.
 Bedrock shared that while Adjaye Associates create a master plan they don’t want to build permanence which may have to be torn down in a year or two.